 Healing from trauma does not happen overnight but does not have to involve years and years of treatment.
 Evidence-based therapies, such as Trauma-Focused Cognitive-Behavioral Therapy and Cognitive Processing Therapy (CPT) are shorter-term, solution-oriented approaches that are effective in addressing the emotional and behavioral correlates of traumatic stress presentations.

-Our therapists are trained in these approaches and can work with clients individually and in groups and can make referrals to psychiatrists for medication evaluations, when appropriate.
-Initial goals for trauma treatment might be stabilization/containment and symptom management.
+Our trauma therapists are trained in these approaches and can work with clients individually and in groups and can make referrals to psychiatrists for medication evaluations, when appropriate.
+Initial goals for trauma therapy might be stabilization/containment and symptom management.
 Once the client is stabilized and a safe, therapeutic relationship is established, the deeper trauma work can begin.
-Our therapists help clients process traumatic experiences while providing them skills and tools for safety and coping outside of session.
+Our counselors help clients process traumatic experiences while providing them skills and tools for safety and coping outside of session.
 While processing traumatic experiences in therapy, clients might concurrently learn how to regulate emotions, cope with distress, and engage in self-care outside of treatment.
 Clients are encouraged to be active collaborators in the treatment process, providing feedback to their therapists about the pace and depth of the work they are doing together.